CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexLocalCredentialPolicy.md

 ```

 ### -HypervisorAdminPwd
-The ESXi root password.
+The Hypervisor root password.
 For HyperFlex Data Platform 3.0 or later, if the factory default password was not manually changed, you must set a new custom password.
 If the password was manually changed, you must not enable the factory default password property and provide the current hypervisor password.
 Note - All HyperFlex nodes require the same hypervisor password for installation.
 For HyperFlex Data Platform prior to 3.0, use the default password \&quot;Cisco123\&quot; for newly manufactured HyperFlex servers.
 A custom password should only be entered if hypervisor credentials were manually changed prior to deployment.

 ```yaml
 Type: string